jaystack/functionly-doc/wiki/parameters.md

     ```
 2. You can set a custom path of the resolution source

-    Extended [rest and apiGateway](#rest-and-apiGateway) example, get the username from custom source.
+    Extended [rest and apiGateway](#rest-and-apiGateway) example: get the username from a custom source.
     ```js
     class MyService extends FunctionalService {
         public async handle(